jeroenvuurens/pipetorch/README.md

 # PipeTorch

 PipeTorch is a library to simplify predictive analytics experiments using SKLearn, PyTorch, Pandas.
 Although these libraries provide great support for the 'core business' of predictive analytics, for experiments you often have to write quite a bit of additional code to prepare data, create an evaluation report, optimize your models, etc. Between experiments, the additional code that is needed is often repetitive.
-This means that coding experiments is not as efficient as it could be, but also that the code between models that are compared might become inconsistent.
+This means that coding experiments is not as efficient as it could be, and that the code between models that are compared might become inconsistent.

 The idea behind PipeTorch is to support the standard workflow of data science experiments.
 A minimal example can be as efficient as just four lines of code, allowing you to focus on the decisions that matter most instead of coding.
-Although, in our examples we prefer a few more lines to improve readability or to extend the experiment or its analysis.
-We structured PipeTorch in four submodules that can be used indepently: data - model - train - evaluate.
+Although, ideally we prefer a few more lines to improve readability or to extend the experiment or its analysis.

 # Workflow

 A simple workflow for a data science project consists of 4 steps:
-- **data**: loading, cleaning, visualizing and preparing the dataset.
+- [Data](markdown/Data.md): loading, cleaning, visualizing and preparing the dataset.
 This step transforms the data to a form in which it can readily be processed using SKLearn or PyTorch.
-- **model**: this is the least supported step in PipeTorch as we most often use a model from SKLearn or handcode a model in PyTorch.
+- [Model](markdown/Model.md): this is the least supported step in PipeTorch as we most often use a model from SKLearn or handcode a model in PyTorch.
 But there are a few easy to use models for PyTorch to create a Perceptron, ConvNet and to do transfer learning.
-- **train**: for training and validating models in PyTorch there is a general purpose trainer.
+- [Train](markdown/Train.md): for training and validating models in PyTorch there is a general purpose trainer.
 There is also support for model/hyperparameter optimization.
-- **evaluation**: report and visualize the model performance
+- [Evaluate](markdown/Evaluate.md): report and visualize the model performance

+We have organized PipeTorch in four modules with those names.
+Click on the links to get more info on each module.
+The modular design allows to use PipeTorch  for one or more of these steps, and code the other steps using other libaries.

 # Example